General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Introduction

 \section{Introduction}

 Consider a static isothermal sphere with an inverse square density profile held in gravitational equilibrium by its own pressure.
-These spherically symmetric solutions of the perfect fluid Einstein field equations form a subset of the Tolman-Oppenheimer-Volkoff (TOV) spacetimes, some of which represent idealised models of stars.
-The models with an inverse square density profile are physically unstable due to the singularity in pressure and density at the radial centre.
+These spherically symmetric solutions of the Einstein--Euler equations form a subset of the Tolman--Oppenheimer--Volkoff (TOV) spacetimes, some of which are considered as idealised models for stars.
+The spacetimes with an inverse square density profile are physically unstable due to the singularity in pressure and density at the radial centre.
 In this paper, the singular core is removed and replaced by an expanding wave, separated from the rest of the static spacetime by a spherical shock surface.
-The resulting model is the general relativistic analogue of a shock-wave explosion into a static isothermal sphere.
-In particular, this paper determines the physically relevant family of interior expanding waves that can be matched to an exterior static sphere to form a global general relativistic shock wave.
+The resulting spacetime is the general relativistic analogue of a shock-wave explosion within a static isothermal sphere.
+In particular, what is determined is the physically relevant family of interior expanding waves that can be matched to an exterior static sphere to form a global general relativistic shock wave.
+Most importantly, these waves are determined in the case of pure radiation, the state of matter in the Radiation Dominated Epoch of the Early Universe.

 These shock waves conserve mass-energy and momentum across the shock surface and produce no delta function sources in Schwarzschild coordinates.
 Moreover, there exists a local coordinate transformation for which the solution has optimal metric regularity, which is $C^{1,1}$.
-Such properties make these shock waves true weak solutions of the perfect fluid Einstein field equations, with the expanding waves given as exact solutions of an explicitly defined system of ODE.
-Most importantly, this paper determines the expanding wave created behind an outgoing shock wave in the case of pure radiation, the state of matter in the Radiation Dominated Epoch of the Early Universe.
+Such properties make these shock waves true weak solutions of the Einstein--Euler equations, with the expanding waves given as exact, but not explicit, solutions of a system of ordinary differential equations (ODE).
+For a more in-depth consideration of optimal metric regularity, see \cite{RT2020A,RT2020B,RT2020C,RT2020D} and the subsequent papers of Reintjes and Temple.